Click here to see a Sample Math Term Project:

 A Math Story

 The Table of Pythagoras (Decanomial Square) is a beautiful manifestation of the power of Montessori’s math.
 It introduces the decanomial: the concept that all numbers are organized by decades (tens).
 Children are usually given the sensorial presentation of this material around the age of four or five in casa.
-When it re-emerges in Elementary, it is used to situate and reinforce multiplication facts before charting a course into new understandings of the commutative law, squaring, and binomials.
+When it re-emerges early in Elementary, it is used to situate and reinforce multiplication facts before charting a course into new understandings of the commutative law, squaring, and binomials.
 It lays the foundation for algebraic determination and eventually, for the cubing material that follows in upper elementary.
 Interestingly, this material is visually resolved to the pink tower they are first introduced to sensorially at the age of two and a half.
 We discovered that none of this is by accident.

-The Math Curriculum at the Lyceum
+Moving on to the Math Curriculum at the Lyceum

 The children are privately tutored in math by Colton, an Engineering student from UofT.
 This term, they have studied Functions and Relations, Force and Energy and Quadratic Equations.
 These in-class studies are augmented by real-world problem scenarios and case studies such as building massing, hydrolics and planetary orbits.
 They are a currently working as a group but as the school population changes, we have flexibility and resources here to work on individualized plans tailored to each student’s needs.